 The whole body remedy for diastasis recti

 So the solution to diastasis recti is actually not a cure for ‘the gap’ in isolation at all.
-It’s a whole-body approach that re-aligns and conditions your core to function like it’s supposed to.
-When your core and pelvic floor are able to work from the right place, you can train the muscles to do their job, the gap will narrow and the tension of the abdominal midline linea alba will gain strength and stability.
+It’s a whole-body approach to alignment and diastasis recti that re-aligns and conditions your core to function like it’s supposed to.
+When your core and pelvic floor are able to work from the right place, you can train the muscles to do their job.
+Then the gap will narrow and the tension of the abdominal midline connective tissue will gain strength and stability.